Bodleian iSkills workshops in Week 5

 Format: Teacher-led presentation with opportunity for discussion.

-Location: Social Science Library, Information Skills Training Room
+Location: Social Science Library, Information Skills Training Room, Manor Road, OX1 3UQ

-Open Scholarship: Copyright the Card Game
+Open Scholarship: Copyright the card game

 Join Chris Morrison (Copyright & Licensing Specialist) and Georgina Kiddy (Digital Services Librarian) to play Copyright the Card Game.
 This interactive, games-based session introduces you to the key concepts of copyright law and allows you to apply them in practice.
 No prior knowledge is required, and the session caters for all whatever their level of experience with copyright.
 At the end of the session participants will be able to: